 Penske Truck Rental offers the following kinds of coverage:

-- Limited damage waiver : It covers any damage against the truck or towing equipment given that there is no violation as mentioned in the rental agreement.
+- Limited damage waiver: It covers any damage to the truck or towing equipment given that there is no violation as mentioned in the rental agreement.

-- Supplemental liability insurance : It protects the renter and other listed authorized drivers against claims made by a third party for up to $1,000,000.
-However, one must be at least 21 years of age to buy the plan.
+- Supplemental liability insurance: It protects the renter and other listed authorized drivers against claims made by a third party for up to $1,000,000.

 U-Haul truck rental insurance